-When we approached her about being the Director of the children’s home, she could hardly believe what she was hearing.
+When we approached her about being the Director of the children’s home, she could hardly believe what she heard.
 For years she had asked God to do just that, but never knew how it could happen.

-Her love and natural gifts to nurture young people make her the perfect director for Casa de Graça.
+Her love and natural gifts to nurture young people make her the perfect director for Grace House Amazon.

 Sam and Beatriz

 Sam grew up as a missionary kid in the small jungle town of Benjamin Constant.
 After attending college in the U.S., he returned to the jungle where he met his wife, Beatriz (Bea).
 They were soon married and for the first year they ran a small pizzeria there in Benjamin Constant.
 They welcomed their first son, Joshua (JoJo) a couple weeks shy of their first anniversary.

 God soon closed the doors to their small business and led them on a difficult, but life changing journey to finding community and what it means to be the church, not just attend a service every week.